Cloud Experts Documentation

 Leave default options as-is and click Create VPN connection.

 At the moment, the status of both tunnels are Down and that is completely fine.
-For now, take note on the tunnels’ outside IPs as we will use them for the Libreswan config in the next step.
+For now, take note on the tunnels’ outside IPs as we will use them for the Libreswan config in a future step.

 tunnel-outside-ip